diffplug/durian-swt/CONTRIBUTING.md

 * runs FindBugs
 * checks the formatting
 * runs the tests
-* updates the manifest

-If you're getting style warnings:

-`gradlew licenseFormat` will apply the license template.
-~~`gradlew format` will apply the coding style~~ [Github issue](https://github.com/youribonnaffe/gradle-format-plugin/issues/8).
+If you're getting style warnings, `gradlew spotlessApply` will apply anything necessary to fix formatting.
+For more info on the formatter, check out [spotless](https://github.com/diffplug/spotless).

 ## License